Lithium Extraction Methods

 • Win-win solution – Geothermal operators generate electricity and/or heat and extract lithium from the same brine source, increasing profitability and sustainability.

-Geothermal lithium extraction is already gaining momentum, and as the demand for low-carbon lithium grows, this method could become a key solution for securing a domestic, environmentally responsible lithium supply.
+Geothermal lithium extraction is already gaining momentum.
+As the demand for low-carbon lithium grows, this method could become a key solution for securing a domestic, environmentally responsible lithium supply.

 Learn more about geothermal lithium extraction